5 best water parks in Switzerland

 3. Aquaparc, Canton Valais

 Near the French border in Canton Valais lies Aquaparc - home to everything an adrenaline junkie could dream of!
-The park has 18 different attractions and water slides, with their difficulty ranging from easy to thrilling, meaning there’s sure to be something for everyone!
+In the town of Port-Valais, the park has 18 different attractions and water slides, with their difficulty ranging from easy to thrilling, meaning there’s sure to be something for everyone!

 Most of the attractions at Aquaparc have minimum height restrictions, meaning that some rides won’t be suitable for smaller children, but there are at least two major attractions that are not height-restricted.
 The pools are heated to around 28 degrees, making the park seem tropical even when the weather is cold!